dsyer/sagan-wiki/Install-JDK-7.md

 ### Goal

 Sagan depends on a minimum of JDK 7 to build and run.
-If you already have this installed, skip below to [verify Gradle uses it](#verify)
+If you already have this installed, skip below to [verify the Gradle build runs against it](#verify).

 ### Prerequisites